VIDEO CONTEST

 The Tracks4Crafts video contest is open to anyone who is interested in the handicrafts world and wants to give a contribution of any kind to this theme and sector.
 This includes but it is not restricted to individual artisans and craft makers, students, organisations, institutional bodies, agencies, unions and associations.

-All applicants are invited to submit their ideas or cases of craftsmanship's resilience, innovation, and enduring cultural significance.
 Participation is free of charge and is strongly encouraged in every handicraft sub-sectors.

+We’ll notify winners by the end of October 31, 2025.
 The winner will receive a 500 euros prize, which will be awarded via bank transfer within 30 days from the winning ceremony.
 To proceed with the award payment, the organising team will get in touch with the winner to collect relevant information.

 The prize winner will also receive an invitation for ONE person to three events (including the Accelerator4Crafts, the annual SIF Skillman International Forum, and the Tracks4Crafts exhibition).
 The invitation includes the travel and accommodation expenses only, and must not exceed a total amount of 1000 euros.